Skip to content

 Teaching for mastery encourages all pupils to believe that by working hard they can achieve mathematical success.

-Pupils develop a solid understanding of maths topics being taught before they move on to more difficult tasks.
+Pupils develop a solid understanding of maths skills and topics being taught before they move on to more difficult tasks.
 A longer time is often spent on key topics in order for children to develop deep and sustainable learning.

-How to Teach Maths Mastery
+How to Teach Maths Mastery?

 Maths mastery is based on the Shanghai teaching method where whole classes are taught the same content through interactive teaching methods, ensuring that all children master concepts before moving on to the next part of the teaching sequence.